-Margaret Keller works in oil, watercolor, installation, drawing, printmaking, digital media, game design and video.
-She examines the relationships between nature, contemporary culture and technology.
+Margaret Keller works in related series in various media, including installation, drawing, digital prints, painting and silkscreen, as she examines the relationships between nature, contemporary culture and technology.

-Keller's work is featured in the newest edition of the book, Studio Visit, Volume 30, page 100-101.
+Keller's artwork is featured in numberous reviews including Surveillance Series in Winter 2018 All the Art and in temporaryartreview.com and Studio Visit, Volume 30, page 100-101.

 Keller has a degree in drawing from the University of Missouri-Columbia and a M.F.A. from Washington University in St. Louis in painting and printmaking.
 She studied the history of garden design at London University and also did post-graduate studies at Webster University in electronic media and at the University of Arizona.
-In 2003, Keller was a Visiting Associate Professor at Washington University in St. Louis and also taught the Summer Program in Florence, Italy, which included the Venice Biennale.
-She is currently a Professor of Art at St. Louis Community College-Meramec.
+In 2002 and 2003, Keller was a Visiting Associate Professor at Washington University in St. Louis and also taught the Summer Program in Florence, Italy, which included the Venice Biennale.